 This will foster trust with seniors' families struggling with an emotional decision, help alleviate some of the fear that their parents may have and promote the value of your community — that's a win-win-win situation.

-10. Host Events for Both Residents and Prospects
+10. Host events for residents and prospects

 Foster a sense of community for both your current residents and prospects by hosting events catered to both.
 Holiday parties and other occasions are great ways to earn the trust of potential residents and their families and showcase the culture and sense of unity your community has to offer.

 You can also expand your reach by advertising events and inviting the greater community in your area.
-Other ideas of marketable events include health lectures, themed luncheons and financial planning sessions.
+Other ideas of marketable events include health lectures, themed luncheons, and financial planning sessions.

-As discussed previously, a solid Internet marketing strategy is the key to capturing new clients.
+As discussed previously, a solid internet marketing strategy is the key to capturing new clients.
 But what if you're trying to attract clients to a new community that's in the pre-construction phases?
 This is another prime opportunity to use your digital reach to capture new leads and convert them into residents.

 Let's explore a few ways that your pre-construction community can bring in new clients.